py-pow/viewdns.com-API-with-Reverse-IP-Lookup/README.md

 First, register at https://viewdns.info/api/#register and confirm your account from the link in your mailbox.
 After performing these operations, your API key will be sent to your mailbox.
 Moreover
 By logging into https://viewdns.info/api/# you can see both your API key and remaining requests.

+Install libraries used with pip install -r requirements.txt

 API key save paths

 **If any of these 3 items is absent, the vehicle will not start.**